 This exhibition explored the ways in which these influential figures contributed to the development of the Dublin Horse Show and the RDS show-grounds from the 1920s until the 1950s.
 The exhibition ran from August 8 - September 30 2012.

 Charlie Chaplin International Posters and Memorabilia Exhibition

-The RDS Library was delighted to have the opportunity to host a small exhibition of posters and other memorabilia featuring one of cinema's most iconic characters, the great Charlie Chaplin.
-The posters which are from the private collection of Irish/Australian Paddy MacDonald are a sample selection from a larger exhibition, due to feature at the Charlie Chaplin Comedy Film Festival which takes place in Waterville, Co.
-Kerry from 23 – 26 August http//:www.chaplinfilmfestival.com
+The RDS Library was delighted to have the opportunity to host a small exhibition of posters and other memorabilia featuring one of cinema's most iconic characters, the great Charlie Chaplin in July 2012.
+The posters which are from the private collection of Irish/Australian Paddy MacDonald were a sample selection from a larger exhibition, due to feature at the Charlie Chaplin Comedy Film Festival which took place in Waterville, Co.
+Kerry from 23 – 26 August 2012 http//:www.chaplinfilmfestival.com

 The collection represents the great poster artists from many of the movies that Charlie Chaplin made.
-There are posters from Australia, India, Shanghai, Cuba, Croatia, Spain, France, Italy, Yugoslavia, Switzerland and further afield.
+There were posters from Australia, India, Shanghai, Cuba, Croatia, Spain, France, Italy, Yugoslavia, Switzerland and further afield.

 The RDS Library exhibition also included postcards, music scores, characteristic Chaplin images and items of interest.

 The 31st, Eucharistic Congress was held in Dublin in 1932.
 It was a significant and defining moment in the history of the modern Irish State, coming as it did in the first decade of its existence.
 It presented challenges of logistics and infrastructure as a majority of the country’s nearly 3 million citizens sought to participate at ceremonies in Dublin and at a local level.
 Numerous pilgrims also